Hestra Army Leather Gore-Tex Review

 Dexterity

-The Army Leather GTX offers better-than-expected dexterity, especially considering the amount of warmth and leather that the wearer is provided.
-When performing fine motor skills, such as manually unlocking a car door and writing our name, this contender scored about average.
-We found we could manually unlock a car door but only very sloppily write our name.
+The Army Leather GTX offers better-than-expected dexterity, especially considering the amount of warmth and leather provided to the wearer.
+When performing tasks that require fine motor skills, such as manually unlocking a car door and writing our name with a pencil, this contender scored about average.
+We found we could manually unlock a car door, but our handwriting turned out very sloppy when writing our name.

 Water Resistance